RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Bug reports and feature requests

 The single most important contribution that you can make is to report bugs and make feature requests.
 The development work on sam is largely driven by these, so please make your voice heard!
-Any bugs/feature requests [can be created here.](https://github.com/RoyalHaskoningDHV/sam/issues) No permission is needed to create a card, so go nuts!
+Any bugs/feature requests [can be created here.](https://github.com/RoyalHaskoningDHV/sam/issues) No permission is needed to create an issue.
 Please use user stories for feature requests.
 Be as clear as you can in the description.

 In the case of bug reports please fill in a small script to reproduce the problem in the bug report.
 Report your sam version, python version, and the operating system you are using as well.